bhklab/uhn-radcure-challenge/README.md

 The code used for evaluation can be found in [radcurechallenge/evaluation](radcurechallenge/evaluation).
 The accuracy of binarized 2-year survival prediction will be evaluated using the area under the receiver operating characteristic (ROC) curve (AUROC), and average precision (AP, variant of area under the precision-recall curve).
 For survival prediction, the concordance index (CI) and integrated Brier score (IBS) will be used.
 Submissions will be ranked primarily by the AUROC on the binarized task.
 Average precision and the performance on the survival prediction task will be used to break ties.

+### Reproducibility
+To ensure reproducibility of results, the best performing teams will also be asked to submit their full code alongside detailed instructions on how to run it on H4H.
+Note that you don't need to use the specific virtual environment/package versions from this repository, as long as you provide a way to reproduce your environment.

 ## Benchmark models
 In all basic models, logistic regression was used for binarized 2-year survival modelling, while Cox proportional hazards model was used for OS modelling.